innovate-invent/innovate-invent.github.io/_projects/btsurround.md

 published: false
 ---

 Bluetooth supports transmitting high quality audio to a wireless device.
-Bluetooth speakers are available in varying qualities and price points.
 A relatively cheap and portable surround sound solution can be produced to quickly deploy positional audio in a space.
 Limitations on the Bluetooth stack prevent connecting multiple audio devices to a single tranciever.
 This project is to explore the viability of stitching multiple Bluetooth USB tranceivers together into a single multichannel virtual audio sink using features provided with PulseAudio.

 Hardware used for testing:
 - 4x SODIAL USB Bluetooth dongles (CSR 4.0 chipset) [$9.99 on Amazon.ca](https://www.amazon.ca/gp/product/B00E38N7QE/)
 - 4x Anker Soundcore Portable Bluetooth Speaker (AK-848061070804-cr) [$34.99 on Amazon.ca](https://www.amazon.ca/gp/product/B07QQQG7FV/)
 - 4 port USB Hub (I had an old SIIG USB3 lying around)
 - Laptop with Manjaro Linux

+An important feature of the Anker Soundcore bluetooth speakers is the ability to play audio while charging.
+This allows providing power if you want to use them longer than their internal batteries support.

 Plug your Bluetooth dongles into the USB hub and plug the hub into the laptop.
 Open an terminal and run:
 ```sh